vijayantkatyal/client_ahp/docs/Final_Feedback.md

-field trip enrollment accepted via event field disclaimer to be signed online only remove download button export in pdf and exl both formats assignemnt confirmation box student attendance pdf download total attendance in percentage student attendance grid show total attendance percentage in the grid event delete confirmation box. class resources add tags class wise map location communication from pricipal to all teachers, classes,
+field trip enrollment accepted via event field disclaimer to be signed online only remove download button export in pdf and exl both formats
+[Done] assignemnt confirmation box student attendance pdf download total attendance in percentage student attendance grid show total attendance percentage in the grid event delete confirmation box.
+[Done] class resources add tags class wise
+> map location
+- will be part of cms

+communication from pricipal to all teachers, classes,